-Generally, unaccompanied personnel eligible for, or receiving, BAH at the "with dependents" rate require an ETP to reside in permanent party UH.
+Generally, unaccompanied personnel eligible for, or receiving, BAH at the "with dependents" rate require an approved ETP by the Garrison Commander, to reside in permanent party UH.
 If approved, such Soldiers are housed on a "space available" basis and minimum adequacy standards do not apply.
-Also, such Soldiers will not be assigned a room which results in a single Soldier having less than the minimum authorized space or in a CNA being issued to a single Soldier who would otherwise be required to reside in UH.
-These exceptions do not apply to Soldiers with dependents who are identified as Key and Essential (K&E) personnel; designated by the Garrison Commander in coordination with the Senior Commander.
+Also, such Soldiers will not be assigned a room which results in a single Soldier having less than the minimum authorized space, refer to AR 420-1 Table 3-7, or in a CNA being issued to a single Soldier who would otherwise be required to reside in UH.
+These exceptions do not apply to Soldiers with dependents who are identified as Key and Essential (K&E) personnel as designated by the GC in coordination with the SC.
 Soldier's identified as K&E must request an ETP to reside in UH.
 If there are questions about housing unaccompanied personnel with dependents, contact the garrison housing staff.
-The provisions of the Joint Travel Regulation (JTR) must be met in order to prevent Soldiers from losing their housing allowances.
+The provisions of the Department of Defense Financial Management Regulation (FMR) must be met in order to prevent Soldiers from losing their housing allowances.

-When a Service member married to another Service member (Joint Domicile) has orders assigning them to the same installation within 120 days of each other a CNA is not required to reside offpost (except where mandatory housing policy is enforced) or to be authorized BAH.
+A CNA is not required to reside off-post (expect where mandatory housing policy is enforced) when Service members enrolled in the Married Army Couples Program are assigned to the same installation within 120 days of each other in order to establish a common household or joint domicile.
 To initiate the housing allowance at the without dependent rate, each Service member must provide completed forms that are identified below, signed by the Soldier's commander, and processed in accordance with installation policy: